ftsrg-rete/remo-lecture-notes/docs/lab9.md

 ## Modeling the Speed Sensor

 The Speed Sensor measures the speed of the vehicle and sends it to the ACC.
-The physical characteristics of the sensor is simple its input equals to output.
+The physical characteristics of the sensor are simple: its output equals its input.
 ![alt text](figs/ea-simulation/image-22.png)
 ![alt text](figs/ea-simulation/image-23.png)